-CACTIVE C Riser Control
+Active C Riser Control

-When gliding it is possible to pilot the wing with the C risers, this gives an improved feel and control over the wing enabling you to fly actively without using the brakes.
+When gliding in accelerated flight it is possible to pilot the wing with the C risers, this gives an improved feel and control over the wing enabling you to fly actively without using the brakes.
 Using brakes whilst accelerated causes drag which is not only inefficient but it also reduces the inherent stability of the profile - using the brakes whilst accelerated can actually lead to a collapse.
-Using the C risers increases the angle of attack evenly across the chord and does not weaken the profile, the direct feel allows you to stop collapses before they happen whilst maintaining a higher speed and higher level of efficiency through turbulence.
+Using the C risers increases the angle of attack more evenly across the chord and does not weaken the profile.
+The direct feel allows you to stop collapses before they happen and maintain higher speeds and higher levels of efficiency through turbulence.

 To fly with the C risers, keep hold of your brake handles (remove any wraps) and take hold of the C risers.
-If you see or feel the leading edge lose pressure, you can input to the C risers to help keep the nose open.
+With the C risers you can fly actively through turbulence; If you see or feel the leading edge lose pressure, at the same time as releasing some or all of the accelerator you can also apply pressure to the C's, this will help keep the nose open.
 Be careful to use only small inputs with the C risers, you risk stalling part or all of the wing if you are over enthusiastic.
 The amount of pressure and size of the input is dependent on the amount of turbulence/loss of pressure, but always be gentle at first.
+Learn the feel of the wing - how much speed bar to release and the force required on the C's to keep the nose open without inducing unnecessarily large pitch movements.

 Be prepared for plenty of practice as this new method may take some time for it to become totally intuitive, efficient and comfortable.
-This control method is suitable for gliding in good 'normal' air, it does not replace proper active flying on the brakes in strong turbulent conditions.
-If you are unsure about the air release the C risers, return the glider to the white line trimmer position and fly actively with the brakes.
+This control method is suitable for gliding in good 'normal' air, it does not replace proper active flying with the brakes in strong turbulent conditions.
+If you are unsure about the air return the glider to trim speed, release the C risers and fly the glider actively with the brakes.